Tu-Libro-a-Ciegas/book-category-dataset/README.md

-# book-category-dataset
-Using Google Books API to create a table with the initial training set (pre-selected categories of books according to TLAC business model)
+Using Google Books API to create a table with the initial training set (pre-selected categories of books according to TLAC business model).